 Step 2: Chop onion and sauté in a saucepan over medium heat with ½ cup of vegetable stock until soft.

 Step 4: Pour the mixture into a saucepan.
-Stir over medium heat continuously until sauce begins to thicken.
+Stir over medium heat continuously until the sauce begins to thicken.
 You shouldn’t have any lumps.

 ❓ FAQS